DS4PS/cpp-526-fall-2019/schedule.md

 But what is R, and what are the ~~nerds~~ cool kids using it for?

 **This week, your task is to explore a few blogs about tools in R and find one package or application that you are excited about.
-It can be an analytics package, a graphics package, a specific application, or otherwise.**
+It can be an analytics package, a graphics package, a specific application, or a tutorial on a topic that interests you.
+I don't expect you use of understand the package or tutorial, rather just identify a tool that would be useful given your interests.**

 Mine, personally, was the package that allows you to create comic strip graphics in R:

 [xkcd comics](https://stackoverflow.com/questions/12675147/how-can-we-make-xkcd-style-graphs)

-Be warned up-front, this assignment might be overwhelming in you are wading into a new community where the technical language is unfamiliar and the volume of information vast.
-There are currently over 13,000 packages available in R!
-That is partly the point of the assignment - recognizing the sheer volume of creativity surrounding the R community.
-But also learning how to find some sources that make the content accessible.
+Take note, this assignment asks you to explore a new community where the technical language is unfamiliar and the volume of information vast.
+There are currently over 15,000 packages available in R!
+Part of the goal of the assignment is to recognize the sheer volume of creativity in the R community and the scope of work that can be done with the language.
+But the immediate learning objective is to find some sources that make the content accessible.
 Here are a few to get you started:

 [awesome r](https://awesome-r.com/)